 Known to hold anti-inflammatory properties and with a long history of use for calming inflammation, it’s no wonder that studies show that this herb can help with inflammatory and degenerative joint disease, as research out of the Center for Complementary Medicine, Department of Environmental Health Sciences at the University of Freiburg’s Medical Center in Germany confirms.
 (14)

 A scientific study out of Poland published in 2013 in the Annals of Agricultural and Environmental Medicine finds that horsetail herb is one of several herbs that contain kynurenic acid (KYNA), which is known to have anti-inflammatory, antioxidative and pain-relieving abilities.
-Out of the nine herbs studies, horsetail was actually put into a group of four herbs (along with peppermint, nettle and birch leaf) that possessed the highest KYNA content.
+Out of the nine herbs studies, horsetail was actually put into a group of four herbs (along with peppermint, stinging nettle and birch leaf) that possessed the highest KYNA content.

 Previous research had shown that the amount of KYNA in the synovial fluid of patients with rheumatoid arthritis is lower than in patients with osteoarthritis.
 Overall, the researchers conclude that “the use of herbal preparations containing a high level of KYNA can be considered as a supplementary measure in rheumatoid arthritis therapy, as well as in rheumatic diseases prevention.”
 (15)